Chapter 32:

 Sunagoshi

-The beeping of her cardiac monitor melded with her father's sobs to punctuate the man's soliloquy.
+The cadent beeping of her cardiac monitor melded with her father's sobs, spotlighting the man's tenderhearted soliloquy with metronimic synchronicity.
 Inês didn't get to hear him speak Portuguese often, so, in spite of the dire circumstances, she was enjoying the moment.

-“És a minha âncora,” he said.
+“És a minha âncora,” he whispered softly.
 “Não sei o que seria de mim sem ti.”

-She was quickly thrown from her train of thought to the earth as a piercing pain pulsated in her groin.
-She couldn't move to feel what it was, but it felt like she'd been punched or stabbed.
-Around her, the thick cocoon-like cover still surrounded her up to her clavicles.
-On her mouth, the same kind of oxygen mask she had worn in the ambulance was still present, providing a constant supply of warm, humid air.
-Finally, a poking sensation in her arm led her to believe that she was still receiving some kind of perfusion, although she couldn't see it because of the blanket.
+She was quickly brought from her train of thought back to earth as a piercing pain pulsated in her groin.
+She couldn't move to feel what it was, but it felt as thought she had been punched or stabbed.
+Around her, the thick cocoon-like cover still surrounded her up to her clavicles and, on her mouth, the same kind of oxygen mask she had worn in the ambulance was still present, providing a constant supply of warm, humid air.
+Finally, a poking sensation in her arm led her to believe that she was still receiving some kind of perfusion, although she couldn't see it because of the encasing blanket.

-Inês' dad hovered over her for the first time since she'd come back to her senses that night.
-He was the same tall, handsome man as she remembered: dark and serious, with brunet hair and chestnut eyes; a sight for sore eyes.
+Her dad hovered over Inês for the first time since she had come back to her senses that night.
+He was the same tall, handsome man that she remembered: dark and serious, with brunet hair and chestnut eyes; a sight for sore eyes.
 Inês felt immense relief as she saw him.
 She wasn't sure why, but she immediately wanted to let herself scream and burst into tears.
-She wanted to speak, to tell him what had happened, and that it wasn't her fault; that she hadn't done anything wrong.
-She wanted him to hold her and to tell her it would all be alright in the end.
+She wanted to speak up and tell him what had happened; that it wasn't her fault; that she hadn't done anything wrong.
+She wanted him to hold her and tell her that it would all be alright in the end.

-Her father placed his hand on her forehead and brushed her hair out of her eyes.
+Her father placed his hand on her forehead and brushed the hairs out of her eyes.

 “Sabes por que é que a tua mãe e eu te pusemos em aulas de música?” her father asked.
 “Era porque eras tão tímida quando eras pequena… tínhamos tanto medo de que o mundo te devorasse e te cuspisse fora, de que não conseguisses sair viva.
 Queríamos apenas tornar-te mais forte.”